CodeDmitry/CopyFileSize0001/README.md

 The program has to make sense to somebody with practically zero understanding of C#, so it has to be as dumb as possible.

+The program does NOT pass arguments to the Run method nor constructor, and opts to use Environment.GetCommandLineArgs, as I felt it saved the burden of needing to document the argument of Run.

 Initially I wanted Program to subclass something analogous to Java's Runnable to make the Run method make more sense, but I have had trouble finding such an analog.